MP’s report August 3rd 2019

 Backbench and Constituency Role

-- I am engaged in correspondence with Ministers or Government Agencies on Leasehold, Litter, Long Term Support for Victims of Operation Sanctuary, Newcastle United Finance, Weinstein and Ipsa, Relocation and Ipsa, with the Council on Kittiwakes and Homelessnes and with LNER on Disability Access
+- Some progress on Correspondence – encouraging letters from the Housing Minister on Leasehold and the Sports Minister on the Premier League, but these ministers have changed in the Johnson reshuffle.
+So I continue to be engaged in correspondence with Ministers or Government Agencies on Leasehold, Litter, Long Term Support for Victims of Operation Sanctuary, Newcastle United Finance, Weinstein and Ipsa, Relocation and Ipsa, use of Algorithms in the Home Office with the Council on Kittiwakes and Homelessnes and with LNER on Disability Access

 Shadow Ministerial and PES Role

 - I met with Mariana Mazzucato and her team at the Institute of Innovation and Public Policy and with IPPR to discuss the work they are doing over the summer on how to achieve greater private sector spend on R&D. This is an important part of our commitment to build an innovation nation.

 - I did not receive any response to my letter to the Chancellor asking support for manufacturing as they stockpile for Brexit and will now direct our efforts towards the new Chancellor.

 - I continue to meet with business organisations on the implications of a no-deal Brexit as the first Brexit deadline approached.

 - Brexit is severely impacting capacity to develop policy in other areas but I continue to work on science and industrial strategy.

 Unfortunately there were staff changes this month as Chi Chi left us and Emma announced that she had been made ‘an offer she could not refuse’.
 We congratulate them both and wish them all the best in the future.